mstksg/inCode/copy/static/home-banner.md

 [about]: / "It's a picture of me! :D"

-Check out my most popular article: [The Comprise-less Reconciliation of Puriy and I/O][io]!
+Check out my most popular article: [The Compriseless Reconciliation of Purity and I/O][io]!

 [io]: http://blog.jle.im/entry/the-compromiseless-reconciliation-of-i-o-and-purity